selk21/Discord-Starter-Bot/README.md

 If you wish to contribute to the project, please feel free to fork the repository and submit a pull request.

+## Coding Standards

-When making commands for the application, please adhere to the coding style from the previous commands.
+- When making commands for the application, please adhere to the coding style from the previous commands.

+- For example, please use single quotes `''` instead of double quotes `""` whenever it's necessary.

+- Comment the name of the command and what it does above the code of the command.